fenimore/chesscargot/README.md

  </p>
 <p>| EN | This chess client uses <a href="https://github.com/jhlywa/chess.js/">chess.js</a> and <a href="http://chessboardjs.com">chessboard.js</a> and uses PHP/MySql.
 It is for playing slow games of chess.</p><p> This code is intended to be loaded onto a server as a private game database where **no logins** are required; though I'm thinking of adding a simple authentication/password splash page, for security against vandalism.
 Check out my <a href="http://play.plyp.org">instance</a>, and challenge me at chess.
 </p>

 ##Features:

 <ul>
   <li>Undo button.</li>
   <li>Back/Next buttons for viewing the history of a game.</li>
   <li>Comments section.</li>
   <li>Mobile-friendly.</li>
   <li>Ping/email players.</li>
+  <li>Export PGN files.</li>
 </ul>
 ##Planned Features:
 <ul>
   <li>Database/user search function instead of just layin' all out like it is.</li>
   <li>htaccess file. </li>
   <li>Passwords. </li>
-  <li>Export PGN</li>
 </ul>

 ###Dependencies:

 <ul>
   <li>PHP</li>
   <li>MySQL</li>
   <li><a href="https://getbootstrap.com">Bootstrap</a></li>
   <li> <a href="http://chessboardjs.com/">chessboard.js</a> and <a href="https://github.com/jhlywa/chess.js/">chess.js</a></li>
 </ul>

 ###Database Initialization:

-The required database has 5 columns: id (autoincrement primary key), info, black, white, pgn, comments, fen, results, and date.
-Pgn and comments are type longtext.
+The required database has 9 columns: id (autoincrement primary key), info, black, white, pgn, comments, fen, results, and date.
+Pgn and comments are longtext type; info, white, and black are varchar type; pgn, fen results, and date are text type.
 All columns are not-null & utf8.

-In order to set up a chesscargot instance, fill out the localhost/database/username information in the database.php file and create a database with the appropriate tables.
+In order to set up a chesscargot instance, fill out the localhost/database/username/password information in the database.php file and create a database with the appropriate table `chessgames`.

     CREATE TABLE `database`.`chessgames` (
         `id` INT NOT NULL AUTO_INCREMENT ,